 Skills, Tests, Achievement, Recognition – this is what STARSkate is all about!

-Lesson Format: At the IFS level skaters will start their on ice lessons with a whole group stroking session.
-Skaters will then participate in small coach lead lessons for 30 minutes.
-The last 15 minutes of the session will be independent practice time where skaters will have time to work on the skills they are learning.
+At the IFS level skaters will participate in whole group stroking sessions, small group coach lead lessons, and independent practice time where skaters will have time to work on the skills they are learning.

 skating dresses or leggings with tights

 - water bottle

 Due to Covid-19, Fundraising will operate differently than in previous years.
 Stay tuned for more details.